 - Compatibility with a wide range of roof covers

 - Easy to use and very safe to fit

-Alpha Protech Roofing Felt Underlayment
+Alpha Protech Felt Best Roofing Underlayment

-The Protech Rex underlayment from Alpha is made with synthetic felt which can withstand UV exposure for 6 months without any issue.
+The Protech Rex underlayment from Alpha is made with synthetic roofing felt which can withstand UV exposure for 6 months without any issue.
 Alpha Protech makes for an affordable and reliable roof underlayment, if quality and high resistance is the criteria for you.

 This 48250 EPB UL REX roof underlayment has both the strength in the material and longevity of resistance.
 Synthetic felt woven into product gives strength to protect the roofs from leakages, severe weather conditions, and moisture.

 The set comes with plastic nails with diameter of one inch and 3/8th inch heads.
 You can firmly fasten the underlayments of your roof with these nails.
 And if you want it to be even more secure and firm, use the galanized elctro plated shank roofing nails.

 The construct of the underlayment is tear proof and slippage resistant with respect to the roof surface.
 This means that the it will cover your entire roof without slipping off the surface of the roof.
 This feature also reduces any chance of structural damage during wet conditions.

 Not only is this roofing underlayment lighter by ten times when compared to any other average regular roofing felts, it is also stronger than all of them.
 A single roll sheet of Rex gives round 250 sq. ft. of roof coverage.
 Compare this with any other underlayment with a coverage of 250 sq ft and you will clearly notice the difference in weight.

 A combination of insulation and top surface coolant makes this product resistant to UV exposure for a period of 6 months making this felt a good choice for those living in warm climates.